NVIDIA/NeMo/docs/sources/source/index.rst

 Neural Modules’ inputs and outputs have Neural Type for semantic checking.

-An application built with NeMo application is a Directed Acyclic Graph (DAG) of connected modules enabling researchers to define and build new speech and nlp networks easily through API Compatible modules.
+An application built with a NeMo application is a Directed Acyclic Graph (DAG) of connected modules enabling researchers to define and build new speech and nlp networks easily through API Compatible modules.

 **Introduction**